 For the most picturesque view I recommend taking the ferry in the evening.
 The city really puts on a show as the buildings light up, twinkling various shades of neon.
 If you visit during the holiday season you may even see a Santa Claus or two outlined on the buildings.

-There are a number of option to tour Victoria Harbour.
-Please check-out this post for a comprehensive list of information.
+There are a number of options to tour Victoria Harbour.
+Please check out this post for a comprehensive list of information.

 Nestled amongst the most lavish houses in the country, Hong Kong Island is one of the most popular attractions for visitors – the Peak.
 Taking the red tram which run up the mountain side, the tram ride takes you on a rather memorable ride reminisce of something like a theme park roller coaster with angles of four to 47 degrees on the ascent!

 Upon surviving the steep climb to the top you are greeted with a myriad of shops and restaurants at your disposal, as well as a Madame Tussaud and a Ripley’s Believe it or Not.
 But it’s not any of those which visitors flock for – it’s for the Peak Tower and the Sky Terrace which offers views across the city and, if the day is cloudless, into China.

 Gazing over Hong Kong from the Sky Tower 428, that is 428m from sea level, Hong Kong’s looming skyscrapers feel like wooden blocks stacked together, the ferries like toy vehicles.

 If you want to beat the crowds or don’t think a steep tram ride is your forte you can always take a taxi or bus to the top.
 For more information about prices and where to catch the bus have a look at the official The Peak Hong Kong site.